petrasson/cssexercise2/README.md

 - “attendee-number” is not centred properly.
 It should be relative to the “image-avatar-wrapper-purple” element
 - “card-text” is truncated everywhere.
 This makes the content of the cards useless for users.
 Must be a bug.

+JavaScript

+- Event listeners on growth, analytics, thirdParty and etc look all the same.
+There’s a way to write this code only once that would apply to all of those categories

 ---